Payers

 Parental bereavement leave benefits are liable to:

-Daily benefits are calculated on the basis of the claimant's wages for the 3 months prior to the period of leave, or for the 12 previous months for those with seasonal or non-continuous employment, minus a flat-rate deduction to take account of statutory or collectively agreed employee's contributions and charges which are required by law.
+Daily benefits are calculated on the basis of the claimant's wages for the 3 months prior to the period of leave, or for the 12 previous months for those with seasonal or non-continuous employment, minus a flat-rate deduction to take account of employee's contributions.